debyte/tsxlink/README.md

     * **`children`** has a specific significance as a name.
 It indicates that the content is received as children in the React element tree rather than as an attribute of the React element.

+* **`data-tsx-asset=""`**

+    Elements marked with this attribute are searched for assets to copy, regardless if they are included in any detected components or not.
+Any `img`, `link`, or `script` elements inside component templates are always searched for assets.
+The assets are searched from references in `src`, `href`, and `srcset` attributes.

+* **`data-tsx-drop=""`**

+    Elements marked with this attribute are dropped from the DOM before any other operations.
+Their assets are not copied and they do not appear in any components or have any properties.

 ### An example HTML output including custom tags maps to following TSX